HaraldBlab/suntracker-project/fritzing/README.md

 ## fritzing

-A fritzing of the suntracker porject
+A fritzing of the suntracker project

 ## parts
 A collection fo fritzing parts used